GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/contracts.md

     - Boosts contracted user's damage by ~50%.
 User takes ~100% more damage and row takes ~50% more damage.
     - If user dies, and MC fails to resurrect user, MC dies.
 Reawakening isn't possible, and Harken doesn't prevent death.
 User's fortitude is reduced to 0 and cannot recover.

-???
-"Contract of the Archdemon"
+??? note "Contract of the Archdemon"

     <div align="center">
     ![](./img/contract-2.jpg)